stakater/stakater-workshop/docs/1-the-manual-menace/15-mattermost-101.md

     ![mattermost-tenant-team-page](images/mattermost-tenant-team-page.png)

-7. A common team is created for all the members, so that they can easily have across tenant members conversation.
+7. A common team is created for all the members, so that they can easily reach each other across tenant members conversation.

     ![mattermost-common-team-page](images/mattermost-common-team-page.png)